Explore Rio de Janeiro: what to see & do, where to stay and what to eat

 Christ the Redeemer

 You don’t have to be religious to appreciate and be moved by the imposing figure of Cristo Redentator.
 You’ll get the first glimpse of his soapstone torso as you ascend the mountain on the Corcovado cog train, sending tingling shivers down your spine.
 The view from the top is simply breathtaking.
 The city unfolds right in front of your eyes, Sugarloaf straight ahead, golden sands of Ipanema and Copacabana to the right and Zona Norte stretching far to the left.
+It's hard to describe it as anything but magical.

 One of Rio’s most popular attractions, a ride up to top of the Sugarloaf Mountain is also one of the most fun things to do.
 Brilliant during the day, it’s best to visit twice, if you can, to watch the sunset and Rio’s twinkling lights coming to life at dusk.
 The cable car ride up the mountain only takes a couple of minutes and once you reach the top, Rio simply unfolds right in front of your feet.
-The glistening beaches, lush green mountains and densely built up neighbourhoods come together to create simply stunning scenery you won’t ever forget.
-It’s also quite good to do this on your first couple of days here as viewing the city from above will give you a better understanding of its unique layout.
+The glistening beaches, lush green mountains and densely built up neighbourhoods come together to create a unique scenery you won’t ever forget.
+It’s also quite good to do this on your first couple of days here as viewing the city from above will give you a better understanding of its unusual layout.

 A decade’s work of Chilean-born artist Jorge Selarón, the colourful Selarón Steps are absolutely unmissable.
-Called a ‘tribute to the Brazilian people’ by Selarón himself, the 250 steps are covered in over 2,000 tiles collected from over 60 countries around the world.
+Called a "tribute to the Brazilian people" by Selarón himself, the 250 steps are covered in over 2,000 tiles collected from over 60 countries around the world.
 One of the coolest urban pieces of art in the world, the steps are conveniently located for exploring the rest of Lapa, the Rio Cathedral and boarding the Santa Teresa Tram.

 Often left unmentioned among all the other big-hitter attractions in Rio, the Botanical Garden is definitely worth a visit.
 With tall imperial palms, giant Amazonian water lilies and a breathtaking orchid house with flowers the size of your palm, it’s a pleasantly leafy and quiet escape in the bustling city.
 The sprawling garden features more than 8,000 plant species and is also home to a troop of adorable capuchin monkeys.
 The nearby Parque Lage makes for pleasant walks as well and the charming Plage Café has one of the best views of Christ the Redeemer in the city.